aosingh/lexpy/README.md

 ```

-4. Search for similar words using the notion of Levenstien Distance(LD)
+### Search for similar words using the notion of Levenshtein distance

 ```python
 print(dawg.search_within_distance('arie', dist=2))